 - Lemon Balm – Lemon balm is similar to peppermint, in that it is easily grown.
 Lemon balm tea is an uplifting drink and has been known to improve concentration and reduce children’s nightmares when drank before bed

 - Ginger – Ginger has long been known for its benefits the stomach as it helps ease nausea, vomiting or stomach aches.
-Making your own ginger tea couldn’t be more simple, simply boil a piece of ginger route for roughly 15 minutes and drink up the benefits
+Making your own ginger tea couldn’t be more simple.
+Simply boil a piece of ginger route for roughly 15 minutes and drink up the benefits

-- Rosehip – If you are looking for a daily does of vitamin C then rosehip tea is a fantastic source, it can improve all round health so if you feel slightly run down then rosehip tea can be a speedy solution to perk you up.
+- Rosehip – If you are looking for a daily does of vitamin C then rosehip tea is a fantastic source, it can improve all round health.
+So if you feel slightly run down then rosehip tea can be a speedy solution to perk you up.

 The Benefits of Herbal Tea

 There is more to be said for drinking herbal tea rather than taking vitamin supplements.
-For one they are made from real ingredients from the earth and taking things directly from the source is often the most effective way to reap the full benefits of the plant.
+For one they are made from real ingredients from the earth.
+Taking things directly from the source is often the most effective way to reap the full benefits of the plant.
 The other side of this is that you are also receiving the benefits of hydration.
 One less thought of benefit is that there is a social element to drinking tea, it is often something that brings people together, friends or family can sit round together.